superfaceai/docs/docs/index.md

 :::tip

-Check [OneSDK repository](https://github.com/superfaceai/one-sdk-js) to learn more about implementation.
+Check out [how Superface works](./how-superface-works.mdx) or to learn more about what goes on under the hood.

 Or read [getting started](./getting-started.mdx) for more detailed step by step guide.
 :::